 Dependent libraries.
 Click Add next to Dependent Libraries.
 The dependent libraries are automatically attached to the cluster on launch.
 Follow the recommendations in Library dependencies for specifying dependencies.

 - In the Cluster Type drop-down, choose New Cluster or Existing Cluster.

 - We recommend that you run on a new cluster for production-level jobs or jobs that are important to complete.

-- If you select a terminated cluster, and the job owner has Can Restart permission, the cluster is started when the job is scheduled to run.
+- If you select a terminated cluster and the job owner has Can Restart permission, the cluster starts when the job is scheduled to run.

 - Complete the cluster specification.